Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Introduction and main results

-Theorem \ref{sec:main-result-2} deals with a more restricted set of values of values of $\gamma$ than Theorem \ref{sec:main-result-1}.
+Theorem~\ref{sec:main-result-2} deals with a more restricted set of values of values of $\gamma$ than Theorem \ref{sec:main-result-1}.
 This comes from the fact that, contrary to the set $\bT^\partial_n$ which contains trees with arbitrary height, the set $\bT_n$ of trees with $n$ vertices has elements with height at most $n-1$.
-Therefore, we cannot hope to find non-trivial limits in Theorem \ref{sec:main-result-2} when $\gamma>1$, or when $\gamma=1$ and $\ell(n)$ has limit $+\infty$ as $n\to\infty$.
-The intermediate case where $\ell(n)$ admits finite non-zero limiting points cannot give such a convergence with a continuum fragmentation tree in the limit either.
-The reason being that the support of the height of a continuum fragmentation tree is unbounded, whereas the heights of $T_n/n \ell(n)$ are all bounded from above by $1/\inf_n(\ell(n))$, which is finite under our assumption.
+Therefore, we cannot hope to find nontrivial limits in Theorem~\ref{sec:main-result-2} when $\gamma>1$, or when $\gamma=1$ and $\ell(n)$ has limit $+\infty$ as $n\to\infty$.
+The intermediate case where $\ell(n)$ admits finite nonzero limiting points cannot give such a convergence with a continuum fragmentation tree in the limit either.
+Indeed, the support of the height of a continuum fragmentation tree is unbounded, whereas the heights of $T_n/n \ell(n)$ are all bounded from above by $1/\inf_n(\ell(n))$, which is finite under our assumption.\vadjust{\goodbreak}

-Note that Theorem \ref{sec:main-result-1} (resp.
-Theorem \ref{sec:main-result-2}) implies that any fragmentation tree $\mathcal T_{\gamma, \nu}$ is the continuous limit of a rescaled family of discrete Markov branching trees with a prescribed number of leaves (resp. with a prescribed number of vertices, provided $\gamma<1$), since we have the following approximation result.
+Note that Theorem~\ref{sec:main-result-1} (resp., Theorem \ref{sec:main-result-2}) implies that any fragmentation tree $\mathcal T_{\gamma, \nu}$ is the continuous limit of a rescaled family of discrete Markov branching trees with a prescribed number of leaves (resp., with a prescribed number of vertices, provided $\gamma<1$), since we have the following approximation result: \begin{proposition} For every fragmentation pair $(-\gamma,\nu)$ with $\gamma>0$, there exists a family of distributions $(q_n,n \geq1)$ satisfying (\ref{eq:6}) and such that~(\ref{eq:3}) holds, with $\ell(x)=1$ for every $x>0$. \end{proposition}